How to Draw Anime – You Can Do It!

 Just looking at images of these anime characters, I became intrigued and sought out how to draw anime—specifically faces (not copying actual characters but drawing in that style).

-I know you’re itching know how to draw Anime or you wouldn’t be reading this.
+I know you’re itching to know how to draw Anime or you wouldn’t be reading this.
 So, without further ado, let’s break it down into clear-cut steps you can follow to render your own character.
 I will cover doing a female head and shoulders shot.

 [If you’re a history buff, you can read all about anime by clicking here.]